agholson/SwiftUI-Focus-State-Tutorial/README.md

 #  Focus State Tutorial
-This project explains how to use the `FocusState` iOS 15 parameter.
+This project explains how to use the SwiftUI `FocusState` iOS 15 parameter.
 It is based on SwiftFul Thinking's, Nick Sarno's excellent iOS Boot Camp tutorial
 [How to use @FocusState in SwiftUI | Bootcamp #60](https://www.youtube.com/watch?v=9OC8e0OULBg).
 The `.focused` parameter can be used to pop a user right back up to fill in a field he or she perhaps forgot to fill in as part of a form.